-Scott Wilkens is a senior staff attorney at the Knight First Amendment Institute, bringing nearly 20 years of litigation experience in private practice.
+Scott Wilkens is senior counsel at the Knight First Amendment Institute, bringing nearly 20 years of litigation experience in private practice.
 He focuses primarily on freedom of speech online and government regulation of social media platforms.
 Wilkens recently filed an Eleventh Circuit amicus brief on behalf of the Institute in a case challenging a Florida law that seeks to regulate the largest social media platforms.
 Wilkens also recently coauthored a New York Times op-ed titled “Social Media Companies Want to Co-opt the First Amendment.
 Courts Shouldn’t Let Them.”

 In private practice at Jenner & Block LLP, Wilkens focused largely on copyright infringement in the digital age, suing internet platforms YouTube and Google, as well as internet streaming service Aereo.
 Both cases resulted in groundbreaking precedents and Aereo was eventually shuttered after it lost in the Supreme Court in 2014.
 He also advised domestic and global corporations on a range of other matters involving internet services and technologies, intellectual property, and financial disputes.